MatthewSantoso/DM-and-CM-Calculator/README.md

 - PNG and JPG images can be processed for DM values only.
 Saving of binary masks is not possible with these image types.
 - Macrovoid count density (CM) functionality is only tested with SEM images from an FEI Quanta 650 ESEM

-**File/Folder Descriptions:**
+**File/Folder Descriptions**
-- DM_CM_Calculator_SourceCode.mlapp:
+- DM_CM_Calculator_Experimental_SourceCode.mlapp:
   - Source code for DM and CM Calculator App, open through MATLAB "Design App" button under the "Apps" tab
-- DM & CM Calculator.mlappinstall:
+- DM & CM Calculator Experimental.mlappinstall:
   - DM & CM Calculator App installer.
 Download and use "Install App" button under the "Apps" tab to install.
-- DM & CM Calculator.prj:
+- DM & CM Calculator Experimental.prj:
   - Matlab prj file to help with compiling the app installer.
 - test_images:
   - Contains samples of some of the idealized and real membrane cross sections used in the paper.